 An example of a beetle is a boll weevil.

-Origin: ME & OE (Anglian) betel, mallet, hammer: ult. connected with beat
+Origin: Middle English and amp; Old English (Anglian) betel, mallet, hammer: ultimately connected with beat

 Origin: Middle English betil, from Old English bitela, from bītan, to bite; see bheid- in Indo-European roots.

-Origin: , from Old English bȳtl; see bhau- in Indo-European roots.
+Origin: Middle English betel, from Old English bȳtl; see bhau- in Indo-European roots.